HealthCatalyst/Fabric.Cashmere/guides/getting-started.md

 ## Step 3: Add the styles.

 ### A) Import baseline Cashmere styles.
-The root Cashmere stylesheet need to be imported in your app's global style sheet (`src/styles.scss`).
+The root Cashmere stylesheet needs to be imported in your app's global style sheet (`src/styles.scss`).

 ```scss
 @import "@healthcatalyst/cashmere/scss/cashmere";